jeffhowarth/ee-edu/src/problems/practice-07.md

 ## __goal__

-Please publish an app that allows a user to investigate land cover change based on the plan that you developed in the tutorial this week.
+Please publish an app that guides a user to investigate land cover change in a study region based on the plan that you developed in the tutorial this week.

 Your script should resemble the app below, but should be focused on your chosen study region.
 Ideally, you will be able to include the app in your portfolio of college work.